asadbmirza/CareerPathAI/README.md

 ### **What's next for PathWay**

-We would say the next main steps for CareerPathAI would be how to web scrape from various sources to get better data for our model, and also how to properly fine-tune/train an AI model for better personalization to help more people.
+We would say the next main steps for PathWay would be how to web scrape from various sources to get better data for our model, and also how to properly fine-tune/train an AI model for better personalization to help more people.